 Kosyakin is one of the founders of the Strategy 31 movement that holds rallies in honor of the Russian constitution's Article 31 -- freedom of assembly.

-All such rallies had been banned in Moscow until President Dmitry Medvedev appointed a new mayor for the Russian capital in September.
+All such rallies had been banned in Moscow until President Dmitry Medvedev appointed a new mayor for the Russian capital at the end of September.

 It was not clear weather it was the new mayor's office or the Kremlin that had decided to soften the stance on public protests in Moscow.
 But it was Medvedev who received all the attention Monday.